ddhacks007/SMS-Simulator/README.md

 python -m unittest tests/*.py
 ```

-Run the following command to start your containers:
+Run the following command to start your containers (Ignore errors in the log):

 ```sh
 docker-compose up